devchain-network/cauldron/DEVELOPMENT.md

 ```bash
 rake db:migrate:goto[3]    # go back to `000003_github.up.sql`
 ```

+You can connect your local postgres instance with correct search path with using `rake db:psql`

 You can run each service/component separately with opening multiple terminal tabs.